Canon 20D vs Nikon Df

 Review summary: Canon 20D vs Nikon Df

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 20D or the Nikon Df – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 20D:

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.